urban-mobility-generation/Discrete-Trajectory-Autoencoder/README.md

 # Discrete-Trajectory-Autoencoder
-Discrete trajectory autoencoder based on BART model
+Discrete trajectory autoencoder based on the BART model